This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Your healthcare provider will order tests to check how the chemo is working.
 Tests will also check for problems that chemo may cause.
 Blood and urine tests are used to check your blood cell levels, kidney function, and liver function.
 X-ray, CT, or MRI pictures will show if your tumor has shrunk.
 These tests will also show if cancer has spread to other places in your body.

-- Chemo may prevent your bone marrow from making healthy blood cells.
-You may need a blood transfusion to replace blood cells that your bone marrow cannot make.
+- You may need a blood transfusion or medicine to make healthy cells.
+Chemo may prevent your bone marrow from making healthy blood cells.
+A blood transfusion is used to replace blood cells that your bone marrow cannot make.
 You may also need medicine to help your bone marrow make healthy cells.

-What you need to know about taking regular medicines during chemo:
+What you need to know about taking regular medicines or vitamins during chemo:

 Show your healthcare provider a list of everything that you currently take.
-Ask him if it is safe for you to take your regular medicines, vitamins, or supplements during chemo.
-Certain medicines or vitamins may prevent chemo from working correctly.
+Ask him or her if it is safe for you to take your regular medicines, vitamins, or supplements during chemo.
+Some may prevent chemo from working correctly.

 - Rest as needed.
 You may feel tired for a few days after getting chemo.
-Return to activities slowly, and do more as you feel stronger.
+Return to activities slowly.
+Do more as you feel stronger.

 - Eat healthy foods.
 Healthy foods include fruits, vegetables, whole-grain breads, low-fat dairy products, beans, lean meats, and fish.
 Several small meals a day may be easier to eat than a few large meals.

-- Drink plenty of fluids.
-This will help prevent dehydration from vomiting or diarrhea.
+- Drink plenty of liquids.
+Liquids will help prevent dehydration from vomiting or diarrhea.
 Ask how much liquid to drink each day and which liquids are best for you.

 - Prevent infection.
 Stay away from people who are sick.
 Wash your hands frequently and ask visitors to wash their hands.
 Ask family and friends not to visit if they are sick.
 Do not spend time in crowded places such as movie theaters, malls, or elevators.
 Ask your healthcare provider if you need vaccines.